 But cutting energy waste is possible.
 From small everyday changes to bigger investments, most homes are full of opportunities for consumers to pay a little less on their next bill (which can also be really confusing, so learn how to read it here).

 Though upfront investments can be expensive, it is an option worth considering for those looking to maximize long-term savings.
 An energy efficiency project might even qualify for a lower interest rate.

-“Many renewable energy systems, which include solar electric systems, geothermal heat pumps, solar water heaters, and more, carry a hefty price tag,” said analyst Sean Messier of Credit Card Insider.
+“Many renewable energy systems, which include solar electric systems, geothermal heat pumps, solar water heaters, and more, carry a hefty price tag,” said analyst Sean Messier of Money Tips.
 “But the reality is that the savings you’ll reap over your system’s lifespan will generally make up for the cost of equipment and installation in just a few years.”

 Messier suggests looking into tax credits attached to renewable energy systems, which can run as high as 30 percent.
 Replacing windows and updating HVAC systems are other big projects that can reduce a home’s energy consumption.

 When big projects aren’t in the budget or aren’t possible because the residence is a rental, try to focus on quick fixes that won’t break the bank – or a lease agreement.